schmunk42/docker-webappsecscanbox/README.md

 [Docker](http://docs.docker.com) build file creating a [image](http://docs.docker.com/introduction/understanding-docker/#how-does-a-docker-image-work) of a box containing web application scanners.

+# Motivation

 Final goal is to use the docker image in order to integrate security web application scanners into a **C**ontinuous **I**ntegration **P**latform.

-> Free and open sources scanners has been used in order to enable possibility to add a first level of security validation (surface) on project that don't have the budget to buy commercial suite.
+Free and open sources scanners with Docker has been used in order to enable possibility to add a first level of security validation (surface) on project that don't have the budget to buy commercial suite.

 # Image location

-A automated build has been defined on Docker forge in order to build and push image in Docker Hub repository.
+A automated build has been defined on Docker forge in order to build and push image in Docker Hub repository:

 https://registry.hub.docker.com/u/righettod/webappsecscanbox/